15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 What are the most common sermorelin side effects?

 The most common sermorelin side effect is pain, redness, or swelling at the injection site.
 Less frequent side effects include headache, dizziness, flushing, sleepiness, and difficulty sitting still.
 Sermorelin's safety profile is favorable because somatostatin negative feedback prevents growth hormone from reaching dangerous levels.
+Report any persistent side effects to your healthcare professional.

 How long does it take to see sermorelin before and after results?